bcorporaal/Toko/README.md

 Some useful duct tape to expand p5.js for creative coding with Tweakpane, chroma.js, color palettes, p5 SVG, and more.
 Very much a work in progress.

+> [!NOTE]
+> Everything is still very much in flux with breaking API changes in each release.

 ## Features

 - Easy capturing options for images and video